canonical/launchpad-manual/docs/developer/explanation/page-tests.rst

 Testing the contents of the page
 --------------------------------

--   To check the contents of the page, print browser.contents.
+-   To check the contents of the page, print ``browser.contents``.
     Unfortunately the expected output can't begin with '...', so we need to include the start of the page.

     .. code::